Unlike his contemporaries Byron and Shelley, John Clare was of no background, he had no status, and he had no money.

-The early nineteenth century was a time of great change and uncertainty, science was advancing, technological innovation on the increase, industry was burgeoning but common social bonds were also being broken – revolution was in the air.
+The early nineteenth century was a time of great change and uncertainty, science was advancing and technological innovation on the increase, industry was burgeoning, common social bonds being broken and there was revolution in the air.
 For some it was a time of hope for better times ahead, for others it was a time of sadness and despair for what had been lost.

-A time of both dreams and nightmares it spawned who we know now as the Romantic Poets.
+It was the time of both dreams and nightmares and it spawned who we know now as the Romantic Poets.